-- 2.4 The following objectives are the broad underlying aims of the strategy, which the Partnership will seek to achieve through the proposed actions and projects set out in this document. - Improving the management of the river corridor and its surroundings for the benefit of the city, residents of the wider Norwich area, and visitors; - Increasing access to, and use of, the area by all, including enhanced connectivity with wider Norfolk Trails network; - Enhancing the natural environment and green infrastructure; - Enhancing the river corridor's environmental, cultural and historic offer, in a manner which maximises the attractiveness of the area as a location to do business: - Enhancing heritage, making the most of the unique historic environment within the river corridor: - Addressing social deprivation and inequalities; - maximising the efficiency of public expenditure in the river corridor, where possible reducing the pressure on stretched public sector budgets; and - Identifying and exploiting external funding opportunities, including private sector investment.
+2.4 The following objectives are the broad underlying aims of the strategy, which the Partnership will seek to achieve through the proposed actions and projects set out in this document.

+- Improving the management of the river corridor and its surroundings for the benefit of the city, residents of the wider Norwich area, and visitors; - Increasing access to, and use of, the area by all, including enhanced connectivity with wider Norfolk Trails network; - Enhancing the natural environment, biodiversity and green infrastructure; - Enhancing the river corridor's environmental, cultural and historic offer, in a manner which maximises the attractiveness of the area as a location to do business; - Enhancing the historic environment, ensuring its long term conservation where practicable, and making the most of the unique and significant heritage assets within the river corridor; - Addressing social deprivation and inequalities; - maximising the efficiency of public expenditure in the river corridor, where possible reducing the pressure on stretched public sector budgets; and - Identifying and exploiting external funding opportunities, including private sector investment.